 Responsive design: why your website MUST look good on mobile

 65% of web traffic is mobile.
-If your website isn't adapted, you're losing more than half your potential customers.
-We explain what responsive design is and why it's essential.
+If your site isn't adapted, you lose half your customers.
+Learn what responsive design is and why it matters.

 Your customer is browsing from the couch

 It's 9 PM.
-Your potential customer is on the couch with their phone.
+Your potential customer is on the sofa with their phone.
 They search "emergency plumber" or "Italian restaurant near me."
 They find your website.
-They open it.
+They tap it.

-If what they see is a tiny version of a desktop website, with unreadable text and microscopic buttons, they close it in 2 seconds.
+If what they see is a shrunken-down version of a desktop site, with unreadable text and microscopic buttons, they close it in two seconds.
 And they never come back.

 What is responsive design?

 Responsive design means your website automatically adapts to the screen size it's being viewed on.
-The same website reorganizes itself to look perfect on:
+The same website reorganises itself to look perfect on:

-• Google uses mobile-first indexing: it looks at the mobile version of your website first for rankings
+- Google has used mobile-first indexing since 2019: it looks at the mobile version of your site first when deciding where to rank you

 Adapted navigation

-On desktop you have a horizontal menu with 6 options.
-On mobile, that doesn't fit.
+On desktop you might have a horizontal menu with 6 options.
+On a phone, that doesn't fit.
 Good responsive design converts that menu into a "hamburger menu" (the three lines) that expands when tapped.
+Navigation has to feel intuitive with a thumb, not a mouse.

 Properly sized buttons

 Apple recommends touch targets of at least 44x44 pixels.
-Meaning your "Call" button needs to be large enough to tap with your thumb without accidentally hitting the link next to it.
+Your "Call" button needs to be big enough to tap with a thumb without accidentally hitting the link next to it.
+Small buttons mean misclicks, misclicks mean frustration, and frustration means people leave.

 Images that adapt

-A 1920px-wide image on a 390px-wide phone doesn't just look bad — it loads 5 times more data than necessary.
-Responsive images load the right size for each screen.
+A 1920px-wide image on a 390px-wide phone doesn't just look bad — it forces the phone to download five times more data than it needs.
+Responsive images serve the right size for each screen.
+This also directly affects loading speed, which is one of Google's ranking factors.

 Readable text without zooming

-If you have to pinch the screen to read the text, something's wrong.
-The base font size on mobile should be at least 16px.
-Anything smaller becomes uncomfortable to read.
+If you have to pinch the screen to read the text, something is wrong.
+Base font size on mobile should be at least 16px.
+Anything smaller becomes uncomfortable, and line spacing has to give the eye enough room to track the text easily.

 Usable forms

-Filling out a form on mobile is painful if the fields are tiny, the keyboard covers everything, or you need to scroll horizontally.
-Responsive forms adapt to the width and use the appropriate keyboards (numeric for phone, email for email addresses).
+Filling out a form on a phone is painful if the fields are tiny, the keyboard covers everything, or you have to scroll sideways.
+Responsive forms adapt to the width, trigger the right keyboards (numeric for phone numbers, email for email addresses), and use labels that don't disappear the moment you start typing.

 Quick test: is your website responsive?

-5. Do images look good and stay within bounds?
+- Do images look good and stay inside the screen?

 If you answered "no" to any of these, your website needs a review.